 (A) Show the name of each claimant, date of injury, description of injury, amount of benefits paid-to-date in indemnity and medical payments and estimated future liability of claim for indemnity and medical benefits.

-Note: Computer Loss Runs showing the information requested and organized as set forth in this subsection will be acceptable in lieu of the List of Open Indemnity Claims, a section of Form A4-40a (Rev. 6/2001) or Form A4-40b (Rev. 4/92) provided by the Manager.
+Note: Computer Loss Runs showing the information requested and organized as set forth in this subsection will be acceptable in lieu of the List of Open Indemnity Claims,

 (B) Show any open claim reported to the carrier of a specific excess insurance policy, and for which the carrier has not denied in writing the claim liability in whole or part above the retention level of the policy.
 The list shall include the name of the claimant, claim number, date of injury, description of injury, carrier name and policy number, policy coverage period, retention level of policy and paid to date in indemnity or medical benefits, and the estimated future liability of the claim minus the total unpaid employer retention, which equals the total unpaid carrier liability.
 The list shall also indicate whether the claim has been reported to a carrier, if the claim has been accepted by the carrier, if the carrier has denied any part of the liability of the claim.

 (6) Specific Excess Coverage Calculation.
-A calculation which includes a total of all unpaid carrier liability.times the applicable deposit rate for the self insurer.
-This number will be included in the deposit calculation as provided for in Section 15251(b)(7).
+A calculation which includes a total of all unpaid carrier liability.

-(7) Deposit Calculation Information.
-A Deposit Calculation which includes the estimated future liability from the Liabilities Report multiplied by the deposit rate factor to determine a minimum deposit required for known liabilities; plus a deposit in advance for the current new year based on the average estimated future liability of claims for the past five years to secure average unpaid liability in the current year's new claims; less any credit for claims exceeding the retention level of any specific excess insurance policy for which the carrier has accepted liability in writing to arrive at the deposit required calculation.
-The specific excess credit shall be not exceed $500,000 per occurrence unless the excess carrier or its parent company has as of December 31 of the last year covered by the Self Insurer's Annual Report an acceptable credit rating as set forth below:

-(A) Standard and Poors Insurer Financial Strength Rating of A or better rating, or

-(B) A.M.
-Best Company, Financial Strength Rating of B+ or better rating.

-The total of the current security deposit is then subtracted from the minimum deposit required to determine if a deposit increase is due or a deposit decrease is indicated.

-(8) Company Officer Certification Information.
-The name, title, address, phone number and original signature of the company officer authorized by Board Resolution to certify that the report is true, correct and complete and acknowledging the company's responsibility to post and maintain the required security deposit that is due as a result of this report.
+(7) Company Officer Certification Information.
+The name, title, address, phone number and signature of the company officer authorized to certify that the report is true, correct and complete and acknowledging the company's responsibility to post and maintain the required security deposit that is due as a result of this report.

 (c) For all public self-insurers, whether or not a member of a joint powers authority, the report shall be filed by October 1 of each year to cover liabilities during the July 1-June 30 fiscal year and shall include: